Brownfield Register for Tunbridge Wells borough

 Tunbridge Wells Borough Council (TWBC) first published Part 1 of the Register in December 2017.

-No Part 2 is currently being prepared but is being kept under review.
+No Part 2 is currently being prepared but this will be kept under review.

 In accordance with the above Regulations, requiring a review of the Register on an annual basis, the TWBC Brownfield Register has been reviewed on an annual basis since its first publication in November/December, starting with its first review in 2018.